 Unable to format the FAT32 drive?

-Hi, I've been trying to format my FAT32 USB drive when I accidentally clear my drive that was bootable and I was trying to make the drive un-bootable.
-The format capacity says "Unknown" and I change the FAT32 to NTFS, but it stills doesn't format.
+Hi, I've been trying to format my FAT32 USB drive when I accidentally cleared my drive that was bootable.
+I was trying to make the drive un-bootable.
+The format capacity says "Unknown".
+I changed the FAT32 to NTFS, but it still doesn't format.
 Thank you very much.